fishjam-cloud/protos/doc/docs.md

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | token | [string](#string) |  |  |

-<a name="fishjam-AgentRequest-InterruptAllTracks"></a>

-### AgentRequest.InterruptAllTracks
-Interrupts all of the agent&#39;s outgoing tracks, preventing already queued audio from being played